ksindi/managers-playbook/README.md

     1. Installation instructions (e.g. Docker, postgres).
     1. A checklist of all accesses expected (e.g. AWS, PagerDuty)
     1. Running your apps locally
-    1. Deploying your first bug fix
+    1. Deploying your first bug fix (tip: label some tickets as "good first bug")
 1. New hire meetings.
 Who should your new team member meet with?

 ## Managing up